 - Exploring Art of the Ancient Americas: The John Bourne Collection Gift.
 The Walters Art Museum, Baltimore; Frist Center for the Visual Arts, Nashville.
 2012-2013.

-Provenance Economos Works of Art [date and mode of acquisition unknown]; John G. Bourne, 1990s, by purchase.
+Provenance Economos Works of Art [date and mode of acquisition unknown]; John G. Bourne, 1990s, by purchase; by bequest to Walters Art Museum, 2017.